MU-CS225-Haskell/MU-CS225-Haskell.github.io/secret.md

 ---
 layout: page
 permalink: /8c4d1cf0c47810e21abf/
+title: Exam Prep
+visible: false
 ---

-# Exam Prep

 As far as I'm concerned, the programming assessment for this module is finished.
 The Haskell questions on the CS225 exam paper will test theoretical knowledge.